 Description: Gets the effective enforcement for blocking connections to a WiFi network.
 The effective enforcement is determined by resolving any conflicts between the policy enforcement type and the script enforcement type.
-The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, allowed.
-If disabled, connections are based on availability and filter restrictions.
+The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, the policy enforcement disabled, connections are based on availability and filter restrictions.

 Returns: Enabled if WiFi connections are blocked.
-Disabled if WiFi connections are string Query.GetBlockWiFiConnectionPolicy disabled, connections are based on availability and filter restrictions.
+Disabled if WiFi connections are allowed.
+If string Query.GetBlockWiFiConnectionPolicy disabled, connections are based on availability and filter restrictions.

 Description: Gets the enforcement, as set by policy, for blocking connections to a WiFi network.
-If allowed.If disabled, connections are based on availability and filter restrictions.
+If disabled, connections are based on availability and filter restrictions.

 Returns: Enabled if WiFi connections are blocked.
-Disabled if WiFi connections are string Query.GetBlockWiFiConnectionScript allowed.
-If disabled, connections are based on availability and filter restrictions.
+Disabled if WiFi connections are allowed.lf string Query.GetBlockWiFiConnectionScript disabled, connections are based on availability and filter restrictions.